guylabs/ttrss-xml-start-tag-cleaner/README.md

 ## Installation

 Just download the Zip file from this repository and extract it to the `<WEBROOT>/ttrss/plugins` folder.
-Be sure to name the folder `xml_start_tag_reader`.
+Be sure to name the folder `xml_start_tag_cleaner`.
 After that go to the Tiny Tiny RSS preferences and enable the plugin.

 ## Issues and Questions